skoumas/seekasia/readme.md

 - storage: Laravel Logs
 - tests: PHP Tests
 - vendor: Laravel libraries not included in the git.
+- cronlog: Contains all the cron execution logs
+- gulpfile.js: Contains the gulp scripts for creating the SCSS and JS compiled files

 ## Admin Panel
 - /admin: The main administration screen